MoserMichael/my-notes/dev-gotchas.md

 (should have started a log like this ages ago.
 Writing stuff down helps with clarifying the subject matter)

+---23/08/22 19:45:52----------------------

+I got it how to deal with hacker news and twitter - just never log in!
+Come on - 90% of what you read on both sites is clickbait or just a waste of time.
+Also i doubt that people really value a different opinion - they only seek confirmation of their own opinions and biases.
+Almost like in the real world ;-)

 ---21/08/22 10:18:15----------------------